 Jerk sauce can be used on a variety of proteins including seafood, chicken, beef and pork.
 You can also use it on grilled veggies and tofu.

 To use jerk as a marinade, pour it over your veggies and allow it to sit in the refrigerator for about an hour.
 If marinating meats, let it sit overnight so the flavors can really get absorbed.
 For chicken, be sure to get the jerk chicken marinade under the skin too.

-To use jerk as a finishing sauce, spoon the sauce over your cooked meats or veggies.
+To use jerk as a finishing sauce, spoon the sauce over your cooked veggies or meats (like these air fryer boneless chicken thighs).
 You can also use this sauce as a dip, add it to sandwiches, use it as a topping on rice or drop a couple of spoonfuls in soups and stews.

 Can You Freeze Jerk Marinade?